July 12, 2007, Baghdad airstrike: Reactions to the video footage

 In an interview with Fox News Assange said that "it's likely some of the individuals seen in the video were carrying weapons" and "based upon visual evidence I suspect there probably were AKs and an RPG, but I'm not sure that means anything. ...
 Nearly every Iraqi household has a rifle or an AK.
 Those guys could have just been protecting their area".
 Fox News later stated that "although it could be argued AK-47 rifles are common household items, RPGs are not".
 A draft version of the video WikiLeaks produced made reference to the AK-47s and RPGs, but WikiLeaks said that ultimately they became unsure about the RPG, believing the long object could have been a camera tripod, so they decided not to point it out in the released version.
 Assange also said "it's ludicrous to allege that we have taken anything out of context in this video".

 U.S. Defense Secretary Robert Gates criticized WikiLeaks for releasing the video without providing any context.
 "These people can put out anything they want, and they're never held accountable for it.
 There's no before and there's no after".
 Gates said that the video provides the public with a view of warfare "as seen through a soda straw".
 Gates stated: "They're in a combat situation.
 The video doesn't show the broader picture of the firing that was going on at American troops.
 It's obviously a hard thing to see.
 It's painful to see, especially when you learn after the fact what was going on.
 But you—you talked about the fog of war.
 These people were operating in split second situations.".

 The New Yorker praised its release, calling it "a striking artifact—an unmediated representation of the ambiguities and cruelties of modern warfare".

-Gabriel Schoenfeld, Senior Fellow at the Hudson Institute, said of the airstrike:

 Daniel Ellsberg, a former United States military analyst who was known for having leaked the Pentagon Papers to the media, said of the airstrike: